-In Wilson disease, copper accumulates in some organs (liver mainly) because of mutations in the ATP7B copper transporter.
-Normally ATP7B takes the copper from liver cells (hepatocytes) and bring it into bile ducts.
-It also load copper ions into the ceruloplasmin which is then secreted into the blood to deliver copper to relevant body parts.
+In Wilson’s Disease, copper accumulates in some organs (mainly the liver) because of genetic mutations in the ATP7B copper transporter.
+In healthy individuals, ATP7B excretes copper from liver cells (hepatocytes) into bile ducts for removal.
+It also loads copper ions into a protein called ceruloplasmin which is then secreted into the blood to deliver copper to relevant body parts (because copper is an essential metal in the body function).

-The deficiency in ATP7B results in an accumulation of particularly toxic copper (“free copper”) which is not ceruloplasmin-bound in the liver and the central nervous system.
-It is that “free copper” that MexBrain targets specifically.
+The deficiency in ATP7B results in an accumulation of particularly toxic copper (“free copper”) which is not ceruloplasmin-bound, mostly in the liver and the central nervous system.
+It is specifically that “bad free copper” that MexBrain extracts thanks to its technology, and not the good ceruloplasmin-bound copper.

 1 / 30,000 people have Wilson Disease